microsoft/NeuronBlocks/README.md

 ## <span id="quick-start">Quick Start</span>

 Get started by trying the given examples.
-For **Windows**, we suggest you to use PowerShell instead of CMD.
+Both **Linux/Windows, GPU/CPU** are supported.
+For windows, we suggest you to use PowerShell instead of CMD.

 *Tips: in the following instruction, PROJECTROOT denotes the root directory of this project.*